ngx-components/angular-authomator/README.md

 - exposes `auth` and `session` on `$rootScope`
 - includes code to check access during application bootstrap
 - includes code to check access during route/state changes
-- includes http interceptor that redirects to login page when 401 response is received
+- includes HTTP interceptor that redirects to login page when 401 response is received
 - includes unit tests

 ## Installation

-To install the component:
+First install the component:

 ```bash
 $ ngx install angular-authomator
 ```

+Then:

-Edit `app.config.authomator.js` in the `_build` directory and supply your Authomator url.
+- edit `app.config.authomator.js` in the `_build` directory and supply your Authomator url.
+- remove files you don't need e.g. if you don't need a state change listener, HTTP interceptor, etc.

 No clue what the `ngx` command line tool is?
 Learn more about [AngularJS Express](https://github.com/angular-express/angular-express).